Title: The Test of Masticating and Swallowing Solids (TOMASS): reliability, validity and international normative data

-Population: 228 healthy adult male/females (20-80 years old) recruited from general public
+Population: 228 healthy adult males/females (20-80 years old) recruited from the general public

 Inclusion criteria: no (self) reported history of dysphagia, neurological disease, head neck cancer, or gastrointestinal illness/injury

-Exclusion criteria: while not explicitly stated, people who had history of the above
+Exclusion criteria: while not explicitly stated, people who had a history of the above

-I’d be rich if I had a nickel for every time I assessed (aka observe and internally analyzed) a patient chewing.
-I’d be even more rich for all the times I did this without actually knowing what was going on, essentially guessing how long it took to chew and swallow, how many times they had to chew, if they were able to move the solid bolus around cohesively, if they were taking a long time to enjoy the food or because of some type of impairment…
+I would be so rich if I had a nickel for every time I assessed (aka observe and internally analyzed) a patient chewing.
+I’d be even richer for all the times I did this without actually knowing what was going on, essentially guessing how long it took to chew and swallow, how many times they had to chew if they were able to move the solid bolus around cohesively if they were taking a long time to enjoy the food or because of some type of impairment…

 I don’t know about you, but my x-ray vision goggles I was promised from school still haven’t come in yet, and I’m starting to get oh-so-frustrated relying on my crystal ball to use at work.🔮

 That’s just what the heroic Huckabee planned with this article and validated assessment tool.